Arthritis in Your Hands

 - In the kitchen -a knife with a curved blade that rocks as you cut, reduces the stress on your hands.
 The Duo Glide Knife has earned the Arthritis Foundation Ease-of-Use commendation.

-- When traveling- carry a light weight backpack style bag you can load up with souvenirs without straining your hands and arms while carrying your lunch and cameras.
+- When traveling- carry a light weight backpack style bag you can load up without straining your hands and arms while carrying your lunch and cameras.
 The Flip & Tumble Backpack folds into a tube and opens to a full size, lightweight pack.

 - Out in the garden– good gloves that fit comfortably and help you grip and pull are a must.
 Easy-to-wear, lightweight gloves such as Protexgloves are a great gardening option.

 - Finger splints can be worn to hold your fingers in a functional position.
 The Oval-8 Finger Splint (Available in Classic Beige & NEW Oval-8 CLEAR) is thin and light weight, and can be worn day or night without limiting hand movement.

 - Thumb splints can help support your thumbs and limit motion to help relieve pain.
 Lightweight less resistive splints can be a good starting solution.
 Often, all you need is a light support that provides compression around the joint(s) to support the thumb, while still allowing you to function.
 For light support, the 3pp ThumSling supports the CMC joint and applies light compression to help reduce slipping and grinding on the joint.

 5. Talk to your health care provider